verify-U-GmbH/api-documentation/lib/web/index/video.html.md

-# Liveness videos
+# Video

 ---

-Retrieves the video file from the facetoface call between agent and customer.
+Retrieves the video recording file from the facetoface call between agent and customer.

-Provide the identification ID.

 ### Path